-The Publisher, at his or her discretion, may allow the carryover of some or all unused PTO.
-If an employee has failed or is unable to take PTO time as of August 1 for unforeseen circumstances, he or she may forward the issue to the Labor Management Committee to discuss with the Publisher the potential for carryover.
+The Publisher, at their discretion, may allow the carryover of some or all unused PTO.
+If an employee has failed or is unable to take PTO time as of August 1 for unforeseen circumstances, they may forward the issue to the Labor Management Committee to discuss with the Publisher, the potential for carryover.
 Such requests for carryover shall not be unreasonably denied by the Publisher.